-Pour the wet ingredients into the dry ingredients in the bowl of the stand mixer.
-Make sure your stand mixer is fitted with the dough hook attachment...it's about to do all the work for you.
+Pour the wet ingredients into the dry ingredients in the bowl of a stand mixer.
+Make sure your stand mixer is fitted with the dough hook attachment.

 Turn your mixer on low and watch the ingredients combine.
 After about a minute you should see a sticky dough starting to come together.
 If you need to turn the mixer off and scrape down the sides and bottom of the bowl, now's your chance.

 Turn up the mixer speed slightly and allow the mixture to knead the dough for about 3 minutes.
 The dough should be tacky to the touch, but not so sticky that it's very messy.
 It should pull away from the sides of the bowl easily and the bowl should appear fairly clean.
 If the dough appears too sticky, continue kneading and add flour, one tablespoon at a time, until the dough reaches that tacky texture.

 If you don't have a stand mixer, you can knead the dough by hand on a lightly floured work surface for 5 minutes after the wet and dry ingredients are combined.
 If you're at all serious about cooking and baking, a stand mixer is a great investment.
 I have had my KitchenAid stand mixer for 10 years and it has paid for itself a few times over I'm sure!